-Mr. Yang Xiaoxi (楊曉曦), aged 48, was appointed as an independent non-executive Director on 21 December 2020.
+Mr. Yang Xiaoxi (楊曉曦), aged 49, was appointed as an independent non-executive Director on 21 December 2020.
 He is responsible for supervising the Board and providing independent judgment to the Board.

-From September 1997 to May 2005, Mr. Yang served as an auditor at Zhonghua Accounting Firm (中華會計師事務所) and then at Hill Taylor LLC, an accounting office in the United States, where he was responsible for the audit of listed companies and the annual audit of enterprises.
+事務所) and then at Hill Taylor LLC, an accounting office in the United States, where he was responsible for the audit of listed companies and the annual audit of enterprises.
 He subsequently served as a co-ordinator of the compliance department and then as the consultant of Acergy S.A., a company listed on the NASDAQ (stock code: ACGY), where he was mainly responsible for internal audit and compliance until March 2007.
 In April 2007, Mr. Yang joined Perfect World Co., Ltd. (完美世界股份有限公司), a company listed on the Shenzhen Stock Exchange (stock code: 002624) and NASDAQ (stock code: PWRD), and he successively served as the financial director and vice president, where he is responsible for finance, procurement, administration and other related work since then.